dl476375/moosewala/README.txt

 Welcome

-This domain is for sale. email daljit.sandhu@technoval.xyz
+This domain is for sale.